ThiaudioTT/hoi4-presence/readme.md

 ## how the presence works?

-It uses the autosave to get data.
-So, spend one month in the game to update the presence.
+It uses the saves to get data.
+So, spend one month in the game or save the game to update the presence.

 TODO...